Side jobs for teachers looking for an easy summer gig!

 There is a high demand for tutors, and you can get a decent hourly rate from it.

-You can do private tutoring lessons in person for kids either in your home or in theirs.
+You can do private tutoring lessons for kids in your home or theirs.

 Another great way to make money from tutoring is by teaching English to children overseas.